Back to blog

 The problem multi-location brands face

 This brand had strong name recognition but uneven local execution.
 Some locations had rich review activity, strong category selection, and clear local landing pages.
-Others were thin, outdated, or overly generic.
+Others were thin, outdated, or overly generic, which made Top 3 local pack performance far less stable than leadership assumed.

 Because the organization measured performance at a brand level, the weakest local profiles were hidden inside broader averages.
-The business looked stable from a distance, but local pack visibility varied sharply by city.
+The business looked stable from a distance, but local pack visibility varied sharply by city and the worst markets were not getting fixed fast enough.

 The operational fix